What is it about a Jones fracture that can put top NBA player Kevin Durant out for months?

 Anyway you look at it, breaking a major bone in your foot is going to put you out for a little while.
 By all accounts, Durant's 5th metatarsal fracture came as a result of repetitive stress and not of an acute injury.
 He does not remember any direct injury.

-A fracture from repetitive stress is known as a “stress fracture”.
-Stress fractures are fractures that are sometimes difficult to see on Xray because they are hairline in appearance.
-With much TLC, a stress fracture usually heals without the need for surgery.
-What is interesting is that from what we know, this stress fracture has potentially become a surgical problem.
+A fracture from repetitive stress is known as a “stress fracture.”
+Stress fractures are fractures that are sometimes difficult to see on x-ray because they are hairline in appearance.
+With lots of TLC, a stress fracture usually heals without the need for surgery.
+What is interesting is that from what we know, Durant's stress fracture has potentially become a surgical problem.
 Why so?
-This special guy has that special fracture that can go from mild to major because of the nature of where it is located and what surrounds it.
+This special guy has that special fracture that can go from mild to major because of where it is located and what surrounds it.